 - Questions to ask before choosing a sound bar

-- Technology and features on sound bars
+- Tech features to look for in sound bars

 What is a sound bar?